 - Build the project in phases over a period of multiple years.

-The first phase would result in the construction of a single building on Steeles Ave, at a height of 56 storeys.
+Building A includes a single building on Steeles Ave, at a height of 56 storeys.

 The final design will be crafted based on community input, but we have certain elements that we know we want to incorporate: